 Fit and proper

-The MGA conducts a fit and proper exercise by assessing all individuals who are involved in the financing and management of the proposed operation.
-These would typically include all shareholders having a direct or indirect interest of at least 10 per cent or a lower threshold (as the MGA may determine) of the operator's proposed equity structure, directors and individuals performing key functions.
+Through this stage the MGA conducts a fit and proper exercise by assessing all individuals who are involved in the financing and management of the proposed operation.
+These would typically include all shareholders having a direct or indirect interest of at least 10 per cent, directors and individuals performing key functions.

 The MGA undertakes this exercise to ensure that all individuals concerned are competent to perform the functions allocated and also to provide the necessary assurances in the context of the prevention of money laundering and terrorist financing.
 All relevant persons must be able to satisfy a number of criteria, mainly honesty, integrity, reputation, competence, capability and good financial repute.
 The degree of review of the aforementioned criteria may vary according to the type of operation and activities proposed by the promoters of the prospective licensee and also the specific position that each individual will occupy.
 The Authority also conducts probity investigations with other national and international regulatory bodies and law enforcement agencies.

-A person may be granted a certificate of approval to perform more than one key function, and the same key function may be provided by more than one person provided that no person may exercise key functions that are, in the MGA's discretion, deemed to be in conflict with each other.
-An application for a key function certificate is subject to a fee of €50 and is valid for a period of three years, which may be renewed upon application to the MGA.
+A person may be granted a certificate of approval to perform more than one key function, and the same key function may be provided by more than one person provided that no person may exercise key functions that are, in line with the Key Function Eligibility Criteria Policy,24 deemed to be in conflict with each other.
+An application for a key function certificate is subject to a fee of €50 per person, per role and is valid for a period of three years, which may be renewed upon application to the MGA.

 Operational and statutory requirements

-The MGA's analysis includes examining the company's incorporation documents, the games, the business processes related to conducting the remote games, the rules, terms, conditions and procedures of the games, the application architecture and the system architecture of the gaming and control systems.
+The MGA's analysis includes examining the company's incorporation documents, the games, company policies and procedures, the application and system architecture and network infrastructure of the gaming and control systems.

 Upon successful completion of the certification process, the MGA issues a 10-year licence to the licensee for the approved gaming operation.

 The MGA mandates that, after going live, a licensee must undergo a number of compliance audits of its operations performed by an approved service provider appointed by the licensee.
-Such audits need to be completed by the service provider within 90 days of the MGA's notice.
-The MGA will require the audit to adhere to the following schedule:
+These audits need to be completed by the service provider within 90 days of the MGA's notice.
+The frequency of these audits is determined by the MGA on a risk-based approach.

 Failing a compliance audit could lead to the suspension or termination of a licence.